-Excludes £2.1 million of other income earned from the Revenue Guarantee and from Platform Migration Revenue in 2016.
+^{}Excludes £2.1 million of other income earned from the Revenue Guarantee and from Platform Migration Revenue in 2016.

-Revenue for the Vera&John segment in Q2 2017 increased by 30% compared to Q2 2016, which is due to organic growth in the segment and differences in the GBP to EUR exchange rates in those periods.
-Distribution costs also increased by 28% in Q2 2017 compared to Q2 2016, as game suppliers and payment providers' costs usually change proportionally with revenue.
-Selling and marketing costs do not move with revenues; however, these costs also increased by 43%.
+Revenue for the Vera&John segment in Q3 2017 increased by 28% compared to Q3 2016 due to organic growth (including new jurisdictions) and GBP to EUR exchange rate movement.
+On a constant currency basis, revenue increased by 21% from Q3 2016.
+Distribution costs also increased by 21% in Q3 2017 compared to Q3 2016, as game suppliers and payment providers' costs moved proportionally with revenue.
+Selling and marketing costs increased by 17%.